 Don’t Skip Palermo & Its Environs

 This is seriously the most vibrant city in Italy and it just keeps getting more interesting.
-Rent a place near the Capo Market or Ballarò market and shop and cook and you’ll have an incredible time.
+Rent a place near the Ballarò market and shop and cook and you’ll have an incredible time.
 Eat lots of street food like pane ca meusa (spleen and lung sandwich) at Pani ca’ Meusa di Porta Carbone or Nino U Ballerino.
 Also head to Piazza Ballarò and you'll find loads of stalls frying things (the panelle and potato croquette sandwiches are the best things there).
 There are a bunch of stalls there including a frittularu (a dude selling fat and cartilitdge and random veal trimmings either in a paper cone or on bun).
 There is a full Palermo guide here.

 Go to Catania